 The minimum aging time for Parmesan cheese is around 12 months, with the maximum being around 36 months for a really mature cheese.
 You'll find you'll have more choice when buying now, whether you prefer slightly milder or stronger.

-You'll be seeing more of this spicy sausage paste on pizza menus and in pasta dishes.
+This spicy sausage paste is now a regular on pizzas and in pasta dishes.
 Expertly seasoned, it's a great alternative to tomato sauce.

 Polpette are giant traditional meatballs that can be enjoyed for lunch or dinner, in a sandwich, with pasta, rice or with crusty bread for dipping.
 Yum.